JuliaHealth/NeuroAnalyzer.jl/README.md

 - ignore non-eeg channels for processing, analysis and plotting; currently NeuroJ does not analyze/process/plot EEG containing non-eeg channels, you have to manually extract these to another EEG object
 - check for wrong epoch number in plots
+- for multi epochs plots time should repeat epoch_time

 ## To do